**This is an updated post**

 What’s in it for you?

 If you’re dedicating years of your life to a career, why not choose one that makes you happy?
 This is a recurring question within the job market.
-Recent research by recruitment firm Hays found that 72 per cent of Generation Y will not apply for a role with an organisation if they don’t believe in what it stands for.

-Pam Macdonald, director of career coaching and training organisation, Broadspring Consulting, says younger job-seekers are driven by purpose because that’s how they were raised.
+Pam Macdonald, Director of career coaching and training organisation, Broadspring Consulting, says younger job-seekers are driven by purpose because that’s how they were raised.
 “For many people who started work in the late ’70s and early ’80s, it was a time of Gordon Gekko greed and some people found that quite unsatisfying."

 "I think that generation has raised their children to believe that there’s more to life than just money.
 People are being driven more by altruism and wanting to give back.”